Alberta Junior Hockey League: Playoff champions

-The winners of the AJHL playoffs then advance to the Doyle Cup against the playoff champion of the British Columbia Hockey League.
-The winner of the Doyle Cup then advances to the National Junior A Championship, previously known as the Royal Bank Cup and RBC Cup.
-From 2013 to 2017, instead of the Doyle Cup to qualify to the National Championship, the AJHL playoff winner participated in the Western Canada Cup.
+The winners of the AJHL playoffs then advance to the Centennial Cup tournament, which determines the Canadian Junior A champions.
+Historically, from 1971 to 2012 and from 2018 to 2019, the AJHL champ played for the Doyle Cup against the champion of the British Columbia Hockey League.
+The winner of the Doyle Cup then advanced to the national championship tournament.
+From 2013 to 2017, instead of the Doyle Cup, the AJHL playoff winner participated in the Western Canada Cup.